wagaweb/wbf/src/modules/commands/readme.md

 **Complex** type will scaffold a more structured, good large projects.
 The skeleton can be found [here](https://github.com/wagaweb/wbf-sample-plugin/tree/standard-structure-base).

 **Modular** type will scaffold a modular plugin.
 Modular plugins can have different modules for different functionality.
-This type is the best for very large project that need to be maintained for a long time.
+This type is the best for very large projects that need to be maintained for a long time.
 The skeleton can be found [here](https://github.com/wagaweb/wbf-sample-plugin/tree/modular-plugin).

 `wbf:theme-options`